Yusransyuja/Caching-data-spring-boot/README.md

 To implement Cache in spring we need to configure Ehcache, in this case that cache type I implement Ehcache.

 # Attention
-I just sharing part of code configure LDAP, please kindly more explore for the other source what you need.
+I just sharing part of code configure Cache, please kindly more explore for the other source what you need.

 # Explanation
 Include your dependencies for this case we need include dependencies for Ehcache.